WithSecureOpenSource/see/doc/user.rst

    see/image_providers/os_glance.py

 This provider retrieves the requested image from a glance service and stores it locally at a configured location.
 The `uri` section refers to an image name or id within the glance service.
+The Glance provider will ensure that the image file at the returned path is at its newest available version, returning the freshest possible image from those matching the requested `uri`; if the local image is already fresh it will not be downloaded again.

 The Following JSON snippet shows an example of a GlanceProvider configuration.